cmu-pasta/fray-benchmark/README.md

 - You can find the RQ1 and RQ2 results in the `output/benchmark` directory and the RQ3 and RQ4 results in the `output/realworld` directory.
   - `{benchmark_name}/{technique}/iter-0/{run_id}/` contains the output of each technique for each test case.
   - For Fray, the `report` folder contains the output. `report/fray.log` contains the log of Fray and error information if Fray finds a bug.
 - We provide a Jupyter notebook to analyze the results.
-You can run the notebook by using the following command: `uv run --with jupyter jupyter lab`.
+You can run the notebook by using the following command: `uv run --with jupyter jupyter lab --allow-root`.
 The notebook is located in `fray_benchmark/visualizer/visuralize_result.ipynb`.

 ## Real-world Bugs and Corresponding Run ID